dhellmann/pymotw-3/source/configparser/index.rst

 Modifying Settings
 ==================

-While :class:`SafeConfigParser` is primarily intended to be configured by reading settings from files, settings can also be populated by calling :func:`add_section` to create a new section, and :func:`set` to add or change an option.
+While :class:`ConfigParser` is primarily intended to be configured by reading settings from files, settings can also be populated by calling :func:`add_section` to create a new section, and :func:`set` to add or change an option.